 Are you surfing the wrong board?

-How Surfboard Volume is changing the industry
+How Surfboard Volume changed the industry

 Knowing Your Surfboard Volume

-What if there are other factors involved?
+What happens if there are other factors involved?

 Finding the Volume of a Surfboard and the Use of CAD programs

 In past years, volume was considered, but rarely ever measured.
 You used to just feel the rails and throw the board under your arm to get an idea of how she was going to float.

 Lots of people still swear by the old board under the arm test, and for the most part, it’s still a good way to feel out a board.
 If you have some surfing experience, you will always be able to use this method and know to some degree how that board will perform for you.